honeycombio/microservices-demo/eks.md

 It should show the new cluster.

+Note: no one else will be able to ask it.
+If you have another person to share with, you can make them an IAM user, and then:
+`eksctl create iamidentitymapping --cluster microservices-demo --region=us-east-1 --arn arn:aws:iam::131312313131:user/yourfriend --group system:masters --username yourfriend`

+where the ARN here is their result from `aws sts get-caller-identity` and their username is something, it doesn't seem to matter.

+Note that you had to [install](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html) `eksctl` for this.

 8. configure kubectl on my computer.

 Install kubectl if I haven't already; and then:

 `aws eks update-kubeconfig --region us-east-1 --name microservices-demotron`

+note:

+I got "Cluster status is CREATING" and then it didn't work... maybe the cluster needs to be up first?

+check its status:

+`aws eks describe-cluster --name microservices-demo`

+Wait until it is ACTIVE.

+end note.

 Check whether it works:

+`kubectl config get-contexts`

+This should show one or more contexts (user+cluster), and the \* should be near the new one.

+(to get back to a different one, it's `kubctl config use-context [name]`)

 `kubectl get svc`